Modelling World 2026

 Pawel Kucharski, Strategic Modelling and Data capability lead, Jacobs

-Matt Chilvers, Associate Director, Transport Modelling and Analytics Lead, Arup & Martin Paretti, Analytical Lead, Transport East
+Matt Chilvers, Associate Director, Transport Modelling and Analytics Lead, Arup & Martin Parretti, Analytical Lead, Transport East

 From aggregate models to activity-based modelling in the Dutch public sector